Ephel Duath (band): History

 Ephel Duath was formed in 1998 as a two-man group and taking their name after the fictional mountain range in J.R.R.
 Tolkien's book The Lord of the Rings.
 Their debut release was Phormula, on Code666.
 Following Phormulas release, they signed to Elitist Records (a sub-division of Earache), and repackaged the debut with three tracks from the 1998 demo, Opera, and two remixes.
 The album was released in 2001 as Rephormula.

 Founder Davide Tiso recruited a diverse set of musicians with backgrounds in hardcore punk, progressive rock, jazz, blues, funk and pop.
 The first album with this lineup was 2003's The Painter's Palette.
 The album showcased an unorthodox combination of hardcore punk and jazz fusion.
-In an interview in May 2003, Kerrang! magazine described the band as "supermodels playing Dillinger Escape Plan".

 A new album, Pain Necessary to Know, was released in late 2005.
 After recording the album, drummer Davide Piovesan quit the band, and was replaced first by Sergio Ponti in 2006 and then by Andrea Rabuini in 2007.
-Ephel Duath later dismissed bassist Fabio Fecchio, with the band stating that they intended to remain a trio to "explore more experimental music dimensions".

 On November 27, 2008, Ephel Duath announced that Luciano George Lorusso had quit the band and had been replaced by professional poker player Guillermo Gonzales.
 They also released a new song, "Guardian", on their MySpace webpage.

 In January 2009, Ephel Duath released Through My Dog's Eyes, featuring drummer Marco Minnemann and Dillinger Escape Plan's Ben Weinman.
 Weinman composed "electronics" on the song "Bark Loud".
 On June 4, 2009, Davide Tiso announced that Ephel Duath had parted ways with Earache Records and that he was "thrilled" to be off the label.